-In college, I had to develop my own idea of success, and worse, I had to figure out a plan and stick to it.
-No supervisors to update or comrades to commiserate with, just one girl trying to figure if she was doing it “right.”
+In college, I had to develop my own idea of success, and worse, I had to make a plan and stick to it.
+No supervisors to update or comrades to complain to, just one girl trying to figure if she was doing it right.

 It was a struggle but my stubbornness to use the GI Bill is what powered me through grey days.